flabarga/iSTARMOD/README.md

 ```
 Labarga, F. & Montes, D. (2026)
-iSTARMOD: A Python Code to Quantify Chromospheric Activity
+iSTARMOD: A Python Code to Quantify Chromospheric Activity by Using the Spectral Subtraction Technique
-The Astronomical Journal, 171, 15
+The Astronomical Journal, 171, 15, 2026 January
 https://doi.org/10.3847/1538-3881/ae173e
 ```